 Mt.
 Defiance Cidery is a small batch, artisanal cidery, crafting batches of hard cider using old-fashioned methods and only local apples.
 The resulting cider is unpasteurized, unsweetened, and refreshingly dry, and comes in a variety of flavors.
 The classic farmhouse cider is a staple at Mt.
 Defiance, but make sure to sample the seasonal flavors, like blueberry, ginger, and Summer Shandy, a balanced blend of lemonade and cider.

 Corcoran Vineyards & Cider—Waterford

 Corcoran Vineyards & Cider chooses their apples for their tannins, sugar, and acid, combining the best of each apple varietal to create sophisticated yet approachable ciders.
 Their pet-friendly tasting room serves their latest crisp, refreshing offerings like their Hop’n’Pop, an off-dry cider aged with locally-grown hops, or the Sinful Hard Cider, made with cinnamon and all-spice.

 Stable Craft Brewing—Waynesboro

-Also a working farm and a brewery, Stable Craft Brewing will release their first-ever ciders on November 15th in honor of Virginia Cider Week.
-And if the four ciders are anything like their craft brews, they will be absolutely delicious!
+Also a working farm and a brewery, Stable Craft Brewing offers four unique cider varieties.
 Head to the brewery/cidery tasting room to sample the newest offerings and plan on making a day of it; you can wander the property and visit with the horses, enjoy games of volleyball, beer pong, and cornhole with friends, enjoy a meal in the Party Igloos after dark for an awe-inspiring view of the starry night skies, and then stay in one of their on-site suites.